 “I would ask you to note that the Corcyraeans began to talk of arbitration in Delphi only after it became clear that we Corinthians did not intend to let them steal Epidamnos away from us without paying a hefty price.
 The same is true of this latest talk of theirs of alliances.
 Where was Corcyra when this very ground on which we stand was in the hands of the Persians?
 Corinthians, I would remind you, fought beside you at Salamis to recapture it while Corcyra remained studiously neutral.

 “The so-called ‘practical benefits’ of Athenian intervention described by the Corcyraeans are so transparently self-serving as hardly to be worth rebutting.
 Suffice to say that we of the Peloponnesian League do not regard war with Athens as inevitable.
-In fact, to show its good faith, our friend and ally Sparta signed a treaty guaranteeing thirty years of peace, whose term is currently barely one-third expired.
+In fact, to show its good faith, our friend and ally Sparta signed a treaty guaranteeing thirty years of peace; that period of time is barely one-third expired as I speak.
 But if you enter now into this conflict that rightfully involves only Corinth and Corcyra, Sparta may very well regard it as a violation of the terms of that treaty.
 Thus the ‘inevitable’ war these Corcyraeans talk of may become a self-fulfilling prophecy.”

 With this veiled threat still ringing in their ears, the Council of Archontes retired to debate the Corcyraean request in company with the Council of 500.
 It was a thorny question; one didn’t have to be Socrates to see that neither side in the burgeoning conflict stood upon any moral high ground.
 The only truly aggrieved party in the affair was Epidamnos, which had no representative at all on hand to argue its cause.
 Accordingly, many said at first that Athens should stay out of the conflict, that the whole petty dispute wasn’t worth risking the fragile peace that now held sway between Athens and Sparta.
 But others, including the great Pericles, shared the Corcyraeans’ real or professed belief that war with Sparta was inevitable; in their eyes, it made sense to use this period of peace to jockey for advantage in the war that must come.
 And certainly no one wished to fight the combined Corinthian and Corcyraean navies, if and when war did come.